Rohitthapliyal/Breast_Cancer_Detection_Using_Machine_Learning/README.md

 Research indicates that most experienced physicians can diagnose cancer with 79 percent accuracy while 91 percent correct diagnosis is achieved using machine learning techniques.

 Breast cancer is a dangerous disease for women.
 If it does not identify in the early-stage then the result will be the death of the patient.
 It is a common cancer in women worldwide.
 Worldwide near about 12% of women affected by breast cancer and the number is still increasing.

+I Developed a Machine Learning model using Knn Classifier ,Random Forest Algorithm ,which is capable of detecting Breast Cancer .I Implememented all steps including data cleaning,data preprocessing,anomaly detection,data visualization which helps in building a machine learning model.

+Algorithm used: Decision Tree,LogisticRegression,Random Forest Algorithm Library used : Sklearn,Pandas,Numpy,Matplotlib,Seabor IDE used :Jupyter Notebook